You Can Wash Hands Better: Accurate Daily Handwashing Assessment with a Smartwatch: Evaluation

-{\tt (2) Performance on Gestures}.
-We show the confusion matrix of UWash+MTV+TMF on 10 gestures in Fig.~\ref{fig:confusion}.
+\textbf{(2) Performance on Gestures.} We show the confusion matrix of UWash on 10 gestures~(9 handwashing gestures + 1 background)~in Fig.~\ref{fig:confusion}.
 Though the data of these 10 gestures are not quite balanced~(29.2\% of background), UWash works well for all gestures, especially for the $2$nd, $3$rd, $6$th, and $7$th gestures.
 Besides, we find two types of false recognition are dominant.
 The first happens between the background and gestures of 1 and 9.
 We think this is because the background contains diverse activities such as wetting hands with water, applying soap, and drying hands with a towel, which may largely increase the difficulty to be classified correctly with its post-activity~(G1) or pre-activity~(G9).
-The other false happens between two successive gestures.
-As the onset/offset of every gesture is annotated manually, the discordance across different labeling workers, participants, and locations may cause false between successive gestures.
+The other false recognition happens between two successive gestures.
+As the start/end time of every gesture is annotated manually, the discordance across different labeling workers, participants, and locations may cause false between successive gestures.